 ~Maintain Sensible Driving

-Take longer view of the road, predict your circumstances and be alert.
+Take a longer view of the road, predict your circumstances and be alert.
 Aggressive acceleration and hard stopping increases wear and tear of your car’s engine and mechanical parts.
 A much smoother driving not only reduces the requirement for fuel and maintenance cost but also reduces the penalties and demerit points.

 ~Keep the generator clean and tidy

-If driving a manual, maintain highest gear possible.
+If driving a manual, maintain the highest gear possible.
 Optimum RPM to change your gear is between 2000 to 2500.

 Don’t push the brakes past 5% of wear indicator (A wear indicator is a small piece of metal attached to the brake pad that contacts the brake rotor when the pad material has been worn down to a certain level.
 When the wear indicator grinds against the rotor, it makes a squealing noise as you apply the brakes.
 This noise is a signal which tells you it’s time to have your brakes examined.), replacing brakes on time saves you from expensive brake rotor replacement.